mklai10/BlackJack/README.md

 could help you make a lot of fake currency.
 This project interests me because I've always wanted to be able to code a using a language that I have never learned before.
 I also loved playing BlackJack when I was kid, and it is hard to find a good BlackJack application online to play.

+## User Stories

+- As a user, I want to be able to hit when I need another card
+- As a user, I want to be able to stand when I don't want anymore cards
+- As a user, I want to be able to put bets down on my games
+- As a user, I want to be able to track my currency and see how much I have left